dismaster/refurbminer_tools/README.md

 ## Supported Devices

-RefurbMiner is designed to work on a variety of devices including:
+RefurbMiner is designed to work on a variety of 64-bit devices including:

-- Android phones and tablets (via Termux)
+- Android phones and tablets with 64-bit architecture (via Termux)
-- Raspberry Pi and other ARM-based single-board computers
+- Raspberry Pi and other ARM64-based single-board computers
-- x86/x64 desktop and laptop computers
+- x86_64 desktop and laptop computers
-- Various Linux distributions
+- Various 64-bit Linux distributions

+> **Important Note:** 32-bit operating systems and devices are NOT supported.
+The mining software requires a 64-bit architecture to function properly, as mining on 32-bit systems is not efficient.
+The installer will only download and configure 64-bit versions of the necessary software.

 ## Managing Your Miner